Who We Are:

 WBUR is managed by Charles Kravetz, a veteran of broadcast journalism, appointed general manager in January 2011.
 Corey Lewis is station manager.
 Jean Wong is director of finance.
 Jeff Hutton directs the station’s corps of engineers.

 Paul A. La Camera, who was WBUR’s general manager from 2005-2010, now serves as Boston University’s administrator of public radio.
-The WBUR Executive Advisory Council is composed of Boston-area community and business leaders dedicated to supporting and advancing the mission of WBUR and its affiliated stations.
+The WBUR Executive Advisory Council and WBUR Board of Overseers are composed of Boston-area community and business leaders dedicated to supporting and advancing the mission of WBUR and its affiliated stations.

 - Get directions to WBUR, get in touch with us, or send us a news tip at our contact page.